Spirit Hunter: Death Mark: Reception

-Spirit Hunter: Death Mark was well received by critics, according to the review aggregator Metacritic.
+Spirit Hunter: Death Mark was well received by critics, according to the review aggregator platform Metacritic.
 The game was described by game publications as one of the best Nintendo Switch horror games one of the best horror visual novels, and among the best visual novels on the Nintendo Switch.
 It won Digitally Downloadeds 2018 silver game of the year award in multiple categories, and was included in a PC Gamer feature about "exciting gems" on Steam.

 Famitsu appreciated the game's atmosphere, typical of Japanese horror films, and how the gameplay made the game accessible to players who are not good at action games.